bracketdash/bananagrams/README.md

 - `placement.js` calculate if missing: row, col, down, placedTiles, total
 - `segment.js` - not started
 - `word.js` filter based on step.pref
-- `word.js` eturn false if we get to the end of the trie
+- `word.js` return false if we get to the end of the trie